HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 ## Recommendations

 - For a small-sized workload in AWS, start the Kubernetes cluster with a single node using at least a c5.2xlarge instance to support a load of 1,000 users.

-- By increasing the webEngine CPU cores by 1.3, adjusting HAProxy from 200m to 500m, and modifying ringApi from 100m to 200m, The total average response time improved significantly, achieving a tenfold increase in performance.
-To support these adjustments, CPU limits for persistenceNode, persistenceConnectionPool, and imageProcessor were reduced, prioritizing the optimization of rendering scenarios.

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod CPU and memory values.
 Note that the OpenLDAP pod is not for production use.